SEN & Local Offer

 If you are concerned that your child has SEND, in the first instance you should speak to your child’s class teacher, who will then follow up your concerns.
 It is best to make an appointment to see them before or after school.
 Within each school we take your concerns very seriously, as you know your child best.

-If you are not happy that your concerns are being managed, you should speak to the SENCO or Federation Executive Headteacher.
+If you are not happy that your concerns are being managed, you should speak to the SENCO or Executive Head teacher.

 If you are still not happy, you can speak to the school SEND Governor.